FLIGHTLINES BLOG ARTICLES

 John Rousch

-John Rousch is the Director of the Heartland Engineering and Aviation Technology Center, a Non-profit community partnership supporting youth aviation education.
+John Rousch is columnist, podcaster, and a 58-year veteran educator.
 He holds FAA Pilot and Remote Pilot certifications.

 He can be reached at: johnrousch73@gmail.com, call or text 863-273-0522.